productparty/ufc_project/README.md

 # UFC Fight Prediction System

-A machine learning-based system for predicting UFC fight outcomes with advanced analytics and external data integration.
+A machine learning-based system for predicting UFC fight outcomes with advanced analytics and external data integration from Fight Matrix and Tapology.

 ## Overview